petercammeraat/default-documents/SECURITY.md

 # Security

-This document specifies the security process for {project_name}.
+This document specifies the security process for this project.

 ## Versions